-Studies from the Texas Water Resource Institute and Texas A&M University provide an estimated high density of feral hogs to be 33.3 acres per hog, medium density of 50.7 acres per hog and low density of 70.1 acres per hog.
+Studies from the Texas Water Resource Institute and Texas A&M University provide an estimated high feral hogs density of 33.3 acres per hog; medium density of 50.7 acres per hog; and low density of 70.1 acres per hog.
 Based on these estimates, the maximum Double Bayou Watershed feral hog population was estimated to be 1,519 hogs.
-It was determined through stakeholder experience that feral hogs have a higher potential to utilize the most land classes in the watershed and are more likely to contribute bacteria directly to the bayous, due to the amount of time they spend in and around waterways.
-Taking into consideration that feral hogs lack sweat glands and spend a lot of time in and around water, the upper input scenario for SELECT applied the 33.3 acres per hog value to the land cover categories of Grassland/Pasture, Scrub/Shrub variety, Mixed Forest/Forested Wetland and Cultivated Crops, plus a 100-meter (328 foot) buffer zone from any water source, including flooded rice fields (Figure 5-10 Feral hog land cover with 100m buffer).
-(A buffer in ArcGIS (the software for SELECT) is a zone around a map feature measured in units of distance or time.
-A buffer is useful for proximity analysis).
+It was determined, through stakeholder input that feral hogs have a high potential to utilize most land classes in the watershed and are more likely to contribute bacteria directly to the bayous; due to the amount of time they spend in and around waterways.
+The upper input SELECT scenario applied 33.3 acres per hog to the land cover categories of Grassland/Pasture, Scrub/Shrub variety, Mixed Forest/Forested Wetland and Cultivated Crops, plus a 100-meter (328 foot) buffer zone from any water source, including flooded rice fields (Figure 5-10 Feral hog land cover with 100m buffer).
+A buffer is defined as a zone around a map feature (waterway) measured in units of distance.